gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Python

-Python uses the notion of exceptions to interrupt the current code flow and pop up the error to the caller.
+Python uses the notion of exceptions to interrupt the current code flow and propagate the error to the caller.

 An exception is raised using the keyword `raise`.